printedcom/rabbitmq-queue-bundle/README.md

 It's important to understand, that the primary purpose of `queue:maintenance:up` is to prevent new jobs from being processed.
 That command is not for stopping/restarting workers (although it effectively happens most of the time).
-Please use different means to ensure, that workers are correctly stopped, e.g. `supervisorctl stop all` (use `supervisord`'s program groups if needed).
+Please make use of the New Deployments Detection feature described below to restart the workers.

 The `queue:maintenance:wait` will poll the database for running tasks, this command will only exit when none of the tasks are marked as running.
 The `-r` parameter will let you configure the number in seconds it waits to poll the database.